kmc22/supermarketStudy/README.md

 # Licensing
 The R code is covered under the MIT License.

-The following data were generated for this project and are covered by a CC0 (Creative Commons Zero) license:
+The following data in the "input" folder were generated for this project and are covered by a CC0 (Creative Commons Zero) license:
-Inclusion_Exclusion  (10_01_25) input.xlsx
+categoryTotals.xlsx
-Supermarket Study (11_02_25 - duplicates restored).xlsx
+productsSampled.xlsx

 # Data
 All the input data are in the "input" folder.
 All files written by the code are saved to the "output" folder.